Secretary with a marble top - antique from 1840

 As for the origin, in Piedmont and Liguria, especially, rounded edge decorations with vertical inlays, marble tops, and particularly large “tulip” shapes are quite common.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture is from the 19th century, during which the prevailing style was Biedermeier.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws strongly from ancient architecture.
-Noteworthy and interesting are antique products in the Rococo style and Louis XV.
-The next is Baroque, whose name derives from the Portuguese “barocco” – meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Noteworthy and interesting are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from Portuguese barocco – meaning irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
 The Renaissance style was quite heavy and bulky.
-It used brown stains, cornices, robust bases, and reliefs.
-These products were quite specific but opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-The Renaissance also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+Brown stains, moldings, robust bases, and bas-reliefs were used.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Attributes / Details